Central Limit Theorem for the volume of the zero set of Kostlan-Shub-Smale random polynomial systems: Preliminaries

-\textbf{Notation:} We denote by $S^m$ the unit sphere in $\R^{m+1}$ and its volume by $\kappa_m$.
-The variables $s$ and $t$ denote points on $S^m$ and $ds$ and $dt$ denote the corresponding geometric measure.
+We denote the unit sphere in $\R^{m+1}$ by $S^m$ and its volume by $\kappa_m$.
+Concerning integration, the variables $s$ and $t$ denote points on $S^m$ and $ds$ and $dt$ denote the corresponding geometric measure.
 The variables $u$ and $v$ are in $\R^m$ and $du$ and $dv$ are the associated Lebesgue measure.
 The variables $z$ and $\theta$ are reals and $dz$ and $d\theta$ are the associated differentials.

-As usual we use the Landau's big $O$ and small $o$ notation.
+We use the Landau's big $O$ and small $o$ notation.
 The set $\N$ of natural numbers contains $0$.
-Also, $\Const$ will denote a universal constant that might change from a line to another. \\
+Besides, $\Const$ will denote a universal constant that may change from a line to another.